ory/hydra/UPGRADE.md

 ### Major breaking changes

+#### Changes to the CLI

+The CLI has changed in order to improve developer experience and adopt to the changes made with this release.

+##### `hydra host`

+The command `hydra host` has been renamed to `hydra serve` as projects ORY Oathkeeper and ORY Keto use the `serve` terminology as well.

+Because this patch removes the internal access control, no root client and root policy will be created upon start up.
+Thus, environment variable `FORCE_ROOT_CLIENT_CREDENTIALS` has been removed without replacement.

+To better reflect what environment variables touch which system, ISSUER has been renamed to `OAUTH2_ISSUER_URL` and `CONSENT_URL` has been renamed to `OAUTH2_CONSENT_URL`.

+Additionally, flag `--dangerous-force-auto-logon` has been removed it has no effect any more.

+##### Access Control & `hydra connect`

+WHAT HAPPENED TO THIS COMMAND?
+TBD

+As access control has been removed, most commands (except `token user`, `token client`, `token revoke`, `token introspect`) work without supplying any credentials at all.
+The listed exceptions support setting an OAuth 2.0 Client ID and Client Secret using flags `--client-id` and `--client-secret` or environment variables `OAUTH2_CLIENT_ID` and `OAUTH2_CLIENT_SECRET`.

+All other commands, such as `hydra clients create`, still support scenarios where you would need an OAuth2 Access Token.
+In those cases, you can supply the access token using flag `--access-token` or environment variable `OAUTH2_ACCESS_TOKEN`.

+#### `hydra token validate`

+This command has been renamed to `hydra token introspect` to properly reflect that you are performing OAuth 2.0 Token Introspection.

+#### `hydra clients create`

+As OAuth 2.0 specifies that terminology `scope` does not have a plural `scopes`, we updated the places where the incorrect `scopes` was used in order to provide a more consistent developer experience.

+This command renamed flag `--allowed-scopes` to `--scope`.

+#### `hydra migrate ladon`

+This command is a relict of an old version of ORY Hydra which is, according to our metrics, not being used any more.

+### sdk

+	AcceptConsentRequest(challenge string, body swagger.AcceptConsentRequest) (*swagger.CompletedRequest, *swagger.APIResponse, error)
+	AcceptLoginRequest(challenge string, body swagger.AcceptLoginRequest) (*swagger.CompletedRequest, *swagger.APIResponse, error)
+	RejectConsentRequest(challenge string, body swagger.RejectRequest) (*swagger.CompletedRequest, *swagger.APIResponse, error)
+	RejectLoginRequest(challenge string, body swagger.RejectRequest) (*swagger.CompletedRequest, *swagger.APIResponse, error)
+	GetLoginRequest(challenge string) (*swagger.LoginRequest, *swagger.APIResponse, error)
+	GetConsentRequest(challenge string) (*swagger.ConsentRequest, *swagger.APIResponse, error)

 #### Access Control Policies and Warden moved to ORY Keto

 #### camelCase JSON is now under_score